 Saving leave for overseas holidays

-McCreedy told the Commission she had booked several holidays over the next 12-months including a cruise and a trip to Europe.
+McCreedy told the Commission she had booked several holidays over the coming 12-months, including a cruise and a trip to Europe.

-Therefore, using her annual leave during the stand-down would affect her ability to take those holidays.
+Using her annual leave during the stand-down would therefore affect her ability to take those holidays.